Mowbray Lodge No.5373

 en-GBen-US

 We are a diverse Lodge with members from all walks of life and all ages.
 The breadth of youth, experience and cultures makes for a vibrant, fulfilling, and happy experience.
 We have a strong core of Senior Past Masters and senior members who proactively support our newer members who are keen to learn.
-We pride ourselves on our ritual, delivered with skill, to make for an interesting and fulfilling evening.
+We pride ourselves on quality to make for an interesting and fulfilling evening.

 We have been members of the Universities Scheme since 2008, opening Freemasonry to Sunderland University, and we have had interest from students, staff, and alumni since then.
-Former students and staff have now become senior members within the Lodge, and we look forward to supporting them and watching them grow.
+Former students and staff have now become senior members within the Lodge.
 Our membership does not however, only come from the Universities Scheme and we welcome all enquiries.

-You will find us committed to ensuring that the membership can develop as Masons, in whatever way they choose, facilitated by strong friendships, pride in our reputation and our commitment to Freemasonry.
+You will find us committed to ensuring that the membership can develop as Masons, in whatever way you choose.

 Mowbray Lodge takes part in the Universities Scheme #Challenge2021Walk